paulstothard/fast-pptx/README.md

 ./fast-pptx.sh -i input-directory -o output-directory
 ```

 The source files are used to build content, which is added to a PowerPoint presentation created in the output directory.
-If PowerPoint templates are included in the input directory, additional presentations are created, one for each template.
+If code snippets are included in the input directory, then a second presentations is created with the code snippets converted to syntax-highlighted code blocks.

 The slides can then be edited in PowerPoint to change the order of slides, add or modify text, adjust font sizes, and choose designs for specific slides (using PowerPoint Designer by choosing **Design > Design Ideas** on the ribbon).
 The file size can then be reduced using **File > Compress Pictures...**.

+To combine the content from the two presentations into a single presentation, open both presentations and then copy and paste slides from one presentation to the other.
+Click on the **Paste Options** button that appears after pasting and choose **Keep Source Formatting**.

 ### Supported source file types for the input directory